Use this in Arrangement Calculator

 Eco-Friendly Funeral Flowers

-Foam-free designs are the biggest shift in funeral floristry.
+Foam-free designs are the biggest shift in funeral work.
 The RHS banned floral foam from Chelsea Flower Show in 2021.
-The Church of England voted in February 2026 to encourage parishes to phase out single-use floral foam across its approximately 12,000 parishes.
+The Church of England voted in February 2026 to encourage parishes to phase out single-use floral foam across its roughly 12,000 parishes.

 Alternatives include moss, chicken wire, reusable metal pin holders, willow frames, and compostable foam alternatives.
-Smithers-Oasis launched a plant-based alternative in 2025, but many eco-conscious customers now prefer fully foam-free designs.
+Smithers-Oasis launched a plant-based alternative in 2025, though many eco-minded customers now prefer fully foam-free designs.

 British-Grown and Seasonal Flowers

-There is growing demand for locally sourced, seasonal British flowers rather than imported varieties.
-Wildflower meadow-style coffin sprays and wreaths are increasingly popular.
-Reduced packaging (brown paper or fabric instead of cellophane) signals environmental awareness.
+Demand keeps growing for locally sourced, seasonal British flowers over imported stems.
+Wildflower meadow-style coffin sprays and wreaths are more popular every season.
+Reduced packaging, brown paper or fabric instead of cellophane, signals you take the environment seriously.

 Flower Preservation

 Resin keepsakes, pressed flower frames, and jewellery made from funeral flowers are a growing market.
-Prices range from approximately £30 for simple jewellery to £150+ for larger resin pieces, with turnaround times of 12-22 weeks.
-Partnering with a specialist preservation company creates a valuable referral opportunity.
+Prices run from around £30 for a simple piece of jewellery to £150+ for larger resin work, with turnaround of 12-22 weeks.
+Partnering with a specialist preservation company opens up a useful referral.

 Memorial and Anniversary Flowers

-Offering a reminder service for the anniversary of the death, the deceased's birthday, or other significant dates creates recurring revenue and deepens customer loyalty.
-Delivering flowers to a grave, garden of remembrance, or the family home on these dates is a genuinely valued service.
+A reminder service for the anniversary of the death, the person's birthday, or other key dates brings in recurring work and deepens loyalty.
+Delivering flowers to a grave, garden of remembrance, or the family home on those dates is a service families really value.
+The Digital Florists platform can send those reminders automatically, so the family hears from you before the date rather than you trying to remember it.

 Advice for Florists